td-github-training/td-github-training.github.io/docs/02_branches.md

 Renaming a Branch
 -----------------

-You can effortlessly rename a local branch with just one command, eliminating the need for `git checkout`.
+You can effortlessly rename a local branch with just one command!

 ### Step 1: Ensure You're in the Main Branch